meirwah/awesome-incident-response/README.md

 ### Sandboxing/reversing tools

+* [AMAaaS](https://amaaas.com/index.php/AMAaaS/dashboard) - Android Malware Analysis as a Service, executed in a native Android environment.
+* [Any Run](https://app.any.run/) - Interactive online malware analysis service for dynamic and static research of most types of threats using any environment.
 * [Cuckoo](https://github.com/cuckoobox) - Open Source Highly configurable sandboxing tool.
 * [Cuckoo-modified](https://github.com/spender-sandbox/cuckoo-modified) - Heavily modified Cuckoo fork developed by community.
 * [Cuckoo-modified-api](https://github.com/keithjjones/cuckoo-modified-api) - Python library to control a cuckoo-modified sandbox.
-* [Hybrid-Analysis](https://www.hybrid-analysis.com/) - Free powerful online sandbox by Payload Security.
+* [Hybrid-Analysis](https://www.hybrid-analysis.com/) - Free powerful online sandbox by CrowdStrike.
-* [Malwr](https://malwr.com) - Free online malware analysis service and community, which is powered by the Cuckoo Sandbox.
+* [Intezer](https://analyze.intezer.com/#/) - Intezer Analyze dives into Windows binaries to detect micro-code similarities to known threats, in order to provide accurate yet easy-to-understand results.
+* [Joe Sandbox (Community)](https://www.joesandbox.com/) - Joe Sandbox detects and analyzes potential malicious files and URLs on Windows, Android, Mac OS, Linux, and iOS for suspicious activities; providing comprehensive and detailed analysis reports.
 * [Mastiff](https://github.com/KoreLogicSecurity/mastiff) - Static analysis framework that automates the process of extracting key characteristics from a number of different file formats.
 * [Metadefender Cloud](https://www.metadefender.com) - Free threat intelligence platform providing multiscanning, data sanitization and vulnerability assesment of files.
+* [Reverse.IT](https://www.reverse.it/) - Alternative domain for the Hybrid-Analysis tool proivided by CrowdStrike.
+* [Valkyrie Comodo](https://valkyrie.comodo.com) - Valkyrie uses run-time behavior and hundreds of features from a file to perform analysis.
 * [Viper](https://github.com/viper-framework/viper) - Python based binary analysis and management framework, that works well with Cuckoo and YARA.
 * [Virustotal](https://www.virustotal.com) - Free online service that analyzes files and URLs enabling the identification of viruses, worms, trojans and other kinds of malicious content detected by antivirus engines and website scanners.
 * [Visualize_Logs](https://github.com/keithjjones/visualize_logs) - Open source visualization library and command line tools for logs (Cuckoo, Procmon, more to come).